Remove Package in Ubuntu: Linux How to Uninstall

 Find Installed Software

-If you have an idea of what you want to uninstall, but you don’t know the exact name, see our article about finding out exact package names in Linux.
+If you have an idea of what you want to uninstall, but you don’t know the exact name, you can find out the exact package names in Linux.
 You can also use the apt or dpkg command to see a list of all installed packages on your computer, press “Ctrl + Alt + T” to open a Terminal window.
 Type one the following command at the prompt and press “Enter”.

 apt list --installed apt-cache search packagename or dpkg --list

 Scroll through the list of installed packages in the Terminal window to find the one you want to uninstall.
 Note the full name of the package.
 Then, type in one of the following commands.